British Army Aid Group: Service

 The officers of the B.A.A.G. were mainly European men with a Hong Kong connection, and the operative agents were mostly local Hong Kong men and women who offered their services, often at great risk, in occupied Hong Kong and outside, in the fight for the restoration of their home and freedom.
-Due to concern about the number of Indian Army prisoners of war who were being recruited into the Japanese-sponsored Indian National Army, an Indian Section of the B.A.A.G. was established at Kweilin under the command of Major Dinesh Misra, who had previously served in Hong Kong with the Rajputana Rifles.
+Due to concern about the number of Indian Army prisoners of war who were being recruited into the Japanese-sponsored Indian National Army, an Indian Section of the B.A.A.G. was established at Guilin under the command of Major Dinesh Misra, who had previously served in Hong Kong with the Rajputana Rifles.
 An imprisoned Indian officer, Captain Mateen Ansari, was executed by the Japanese for assisting the B.A.A.G. and was later awarded the George Cross.

 Throughout the war the B.A.A.G. sent agents to gather intelligence – military, political and economic – about conditions in both Hong Kong and southern China.
 One important role was the provision of weather reports to the China Air Task Force of the United States Army Air Forces, who reciprocated by dropping medical supplies into the camps during raids.
 The agents' main role was to facilitate the escape of prisoners from Hong Kong; British, Commonwealth and Indian servicemen were then debriefed by B.A.A.G. staff and many subsequently rejoined the war effort.
 Many escaped Hong Kong Chinese joined the Hong Kong Volunteer Company, a unit formed by Ride which went on to fight in the Burma Campaign.
 The B.A.A.G. also gave medical and humanitarian assistance to civilians and military personnel in Southern China; the group's hospital gave medical treatment to some 30,000 Chinese annually. and during a famine in 1943, fed up to 6,000 people daily.

 The B.A.A.G. continued its work after the Surrender of Japan and was finally disbanded on 31 December 1945.
 At the end of the war, Ride commissioned a formation patch for the group, depicting a scarlet pimpernel flower, after the hero of The Scarlet Pimpernel novels who helped prisoners escape from the French Revolution, but the badge was never officially recognised.